eferri65/Getting-and-Cleaning-Data/README.md

 To run the R script:

 <!-- -->
-    1. step 1: run the script; load the script in RStudio, select all the lines and run it or source(run_analysis.R)
+    1. step 1: run the script; load it in RStudio, select all the lines and run it or source(run_analysis.R)
     2. step 2: check the output file called `final_dataset.txt` located in the UCI HAR Dataset
     folder/directory